Graduate Certificate in European Studies

 - Capstone: successful completion of a 3 credit-hour European studies research project conducted under the supervision of a faculty member associated with the European studies certificate program.
 A Substantial Research Paper (SRP) or graduate independent study may be used to fulfill this requirement.

-- 18 credit hours of approved European studies related graduate course work including study abroad or approved internship with a European focus, and a 3 credit hour capstone.
-Students should take at least one course outside of their main area, discipline, or concentration.
+- 18 credit hours of approved European studies related graduate coursework including study abroad or approved internship with a European focus, and a 3 credit hour capstone.
+Students should take at least one course outside of their main area, discipline, or field.